atrisovic/weather-panel.github.io/_site/content/weather-and-climate-data.md

 2. *Prepare to Download the Data* - most weather products will require some bureaucracy to download data, and most have their own weird quirks about how they want data to be downloaded
     1. You click on ‘Get Data (external)’ in the Data Guide to find a [link](https://cds.climate.copernicus.eu/#!/search?text=ERA5&type=dataset) to the Copernicus climate data store.
 There, you realize that you’ll need to sign up for an account (modern data products from larger institutions such as the ECMWF will thankfully have an automated system for this; some smaller products may require you to wait until someone manually approves your account), which just asks you to sign a data use agreement (remember to correctly cite data sources!).
     2. The download page also gives you some documentation for the data product, including variable names - you see “2m air temperature” in Kelvin is the variable you need.
     3. You click on the data you want, which years you want it for, etc., and prepare to check out.
 Here, there are two options: GRIB, and NetCDF (experimental).
 You click NetCDF, because after this guide, you feel comfortable working with it (*NB: GRIB is another meteorological data format - it’s less common and less flexible than NetCDF, but slightly more efficient in storage.
-The author has yet to see it as the only option for a data product; NetCDF is still dominant*).
+The author has yet to see it as the only option for a data product; NetCDF is still dominant.
+GRIB files can be converted easily to NetCDF files through [command line tools](https://confluence.ecmwf.int/display/OIFS/How+to+convert+GRIB+to+netCDF) such as [cdo](https://code.zmaw.de/projects/cdo) *).
     4. You click download, and voila! (*NB: Many datasets, especially those from smaller institutions, will not give up their secrets so easily.
 Be prepared to have to deal with “wget” scripts, “jblob” scripts, writing ftp scripts, and so forth, with well-meaning but poorly-written accompanying documentation.
 In some of these cases, it might be fastest to call up your best climate researcher friend, who may be able to just copy their scripts to you*).
 3. *Accessing the Data*
     1. However, you see an issue - your climate data is named some weird automatically generated filename.
-In this case, you may want to rename the file following the CMIP5 convention introduced above, or, if there are multiple files, write a script to do this for you (pro tip: the information in a netCDF header, which will tell you the timespan and variables of each file, is always extractable; using i.e. `ncinfo` in Matlab, [XXXXX]) (*NB: this is uncommon but not unheard of for weather products.
+In this case, you may want to rename the file following the CMIP5 convention introduced above, or, if there are multiple files, write a script to do this for you (pro tip: the information in a netCDF header, which will tell you the timespan and variables of each file, is always extractable; using e.g. `ncinfo` in Matlab, or the object generated by `nc_open` in R. If you're using `xarray`, `xr.open_mfdataset()` will let you list multiple files, which it will sort correctly into one dataset automatically if all goes well.) (*NB: this is uncommon but not unheard of for weather products.
 Be prepared to deal with inconsistent and weird filenames)*
     2. Reading off the netCDF header (as detailed above) shows that your variable is named `t2m` (stored as a `longitude x latitude x time` grid), the grid variables are called `latitude`  and `longitude`, and the time variable is called `time`.
 Now you can access the data as detailed above!

 ### Thinking ahead to climate projections

-You may want to project your outcomes into the future under climate change, and if so, you should plan now.
-Projected climate data requires a step called "bias-correction", where the raw outputs of Global Climate Models are adjusted to reproduce the distributions of historical weather.
-But as we note above, there is no single agreed-upon historical weather dataset.
-If you want to project your results, find a future climate dataset that has already been bias-corrected (and downscaled) now, and use the same weather dataset that it was bias-corrected to.
-For example, the [NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP)](https://cds.nccs.nasa.gov/wp-content/uploads/2015/06/NEX-GDDP_Tech_Note_v1_08June2015.pdf) dataset is bias-corrected to the [Global Meteorological Forcing Dataset (GMFD) for Land Surface Modeling](http://hydrology.princeton.edu/data.pgf.php) historical dataset.
+Research linking social outcomes to weather variations often aim to project results into the future to estimate the impact of climate change on their variable of interest.
+We have chosen (at least for now) not to expand this guide to include information on climate projection because of its immense complexity.
+Oftentimes a more sophisticated understanding of how models work and their uncertainties is needed to avoid underestimating propagated uncertainties in your final estimates.
+As with weather data products (potentially even more so), there is no *right* or *correct* climate model, or group of models to use (see e.g. [Knutti 2010](https://link.springer.com/article/10.1007/s10584-010-9800-2) or [Collins 2017](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL073370)).
+Emissions scenarios, the response of the models to emissions scenarios, intermodel variability, and *intra-*model variability all add to the uncertainty in your projection, and their relative strength may depend on the timescale and aims of your study.

+However, if you plan to project results into the future, you can start thinking about its logistics now.
+Climate data comes from imperfect models whose raw output generally has to be "bias-corrected" before being used in econometric or policy research contexts.
+Bias-correction involves using information from a weather dataset to inform the output of a climate model, either by applying model changes to the weather data (so-called "delta-method" projection) or by adjusting the model output by applying a historical difference between the model and weather data to the future model output.
+We won't go into details about these methods (like everything in this field, they have their strengths and weaknesses), but you should generally use data that has been bias-corrected to the same weather data set you are using to inform your econometric model.
+Oftentimes this bias-correction is still conducted by the econometric or policy-focused research group, but some pre-bias-corrected climate projections exist.
+For example, NASA's [(NEX-GDDP)](https://nex.nasa.gov/nex/projects/1356/) dataset is bias-corrected to the [Global Meteorological Forcing Dataset (GMFD) for Land Surface Modeling](http://hydrology.princeton.edu/data.pgf.php) historical dataset.

 ### A Quick Summarizing Note

 This process may seem overwhelming, especially given the large variety of data products that exist, and the sometimes rather opaque processes for figuring out what works best.

 The author’s personal suggestion is to start off with a latest-generation reanalysis data product such as ERA5, unless there is a compelling reason not to.
 Don’t use a dataset or a data assimilation methodology just because previous work (even big-name papers) have used them.
-There are enough examples in the literature of problematic uses of weather and climate data (for examples of discussions see [Fisher et al. 2012](https://www.aeaweb.org/articles?id=10.1257/aer.102.7.3749), [Burke et al. 2015](https://www.mitpressjournals.org/doi/abs/10.1162/REST_a_00478), etc.).
+There are enough examples in the literature of problematic uses of weather and climate data (for examples of discussions about these issues see e.g. [Fisher et al. 2012](https://www.aeaweb.org/articles?id=10.1257/aer.102.7.3749), [Burke et al. 2015](https://www.mitpressjournals.org/doi/abs/10.1162/REST_a_00478), etc.).

 Furthermore, check your results with multiple datasets from the latest generation!
 Consider performing your analysis with both a reanalysis dataset and an interpolated dataset.
 This may not make a huge difference for more stable variables in areas with high station coverage (e.g. temperature in North America), but could be a useful robustness check for more problematic ones (e.g. precipitation).